whitneyburton/portfolios/students/1508/robbie-lane/20151002-robbie-lane-m1.markdown

 ### Playing a Part

 During my first module, my biggest contribution to the community was a constant willingness to help others in my cohort.
-I frequently like to ask others how their projects are going and if there is anything i can do to help.
+I frequently like to ask others how their projects are going and if there is anything I can do to help.
 In addition, I frequent the smokers stoop and am always willing to listen to people complain.
 I also do my part with cleaning -- putting dishes in the dishwasher and maintaining the often breaking tables in classroom A.

 ## Review